Royal Orthopaedic Hospital in UK Picks Cybernet for new OR Computers

 What impressed Royal Orthopaedic most, however, was Cybernet’s support when requesting information on the units and help with their trial run.
-Unlike their experiences with Parity Medical, the team noticed Cybernet’s support was quick, informative, and incredibly responsive.
+Unlike their previous experiences, the team noticed Cybernet’s support was quick, informative, and incredibly responsive.
 With all of their hardware and customer support needs met, Royal Orthopaedic excitedly moved forward with their new Cybernet solutions.

 Having deployed the NB24 and S24 units across their theaters and treatment rooms for over a year now, Royal Orthopaedic excitedly reports they’ve had no issues with their rollout.
 Their S24 units have been wall-mounted across all 12 of their theaters, allowing for easy patient data recording for WHO questionnaires.
 Complementing the stationary PCs are their new NB24 cart solutions.
 The NB units are still being easily wheeled into operating rooms and treatment bays thanks to their hot-swap battery functionality that allows for the team to use their preferred, lightweight Ergotron carts.
 The included RFID reader also affords the team the ability to scan in patients and equipment being used for treatments without needing to purchase space-cluttering peripherals.